-The Black Members Sub-Committee aims to increase diversity in the workplace and at all levels of the union.
+The Black Members Committee aims to increase diversity in the workplace and at all levels of the union.
 It is comprised of representatives from every sector of the union.

-The committee urges members to play a part in the Black Leadership Initiative which promotes increased participation and representation of black and minority ethnic (BME) members at all levels of the union.
-The committee also plays a proactive role working within the creative industries to address under-representation of BME workers within the workplace.
+The committee urges members to play a part in the Black Leadership Initiative which promotes increased participation and representation of black, Asian and minority ethnic (BAME) members at all levels of the union.
+The committee also plays a proactive role working within the creative industries to address under-representation of BAME workers within the workplace.

-Since 2003 the Committee has worked to develop the successful diversity programme Move on Up which brokers one to one meetings between BME professionals and individual executives in the hope that the contacts made will lead to new opportunities.
+Since 2003 the committee has worked to develop the successful diversity programme Move on Up which brokers one to one meetings between BME professionals and individual executives in the hope that the contacts made will lead to new opportunities.
 An independent survey of those who attended the four events run in 2006-7 indicated that 72% of respondents derived substantial benefits from their participation.
-The most recent Move on Up event was held on 12 May 2011.

-The committee holds regular open evenings aimed at bringing BME workers together for networking and recruiting more members into the union.
+The BMC committee holds regular open evenings aimed at bringing BAME workers together for networking and recruiting more members into the union.
 The committee can be contacted via its organiser, Janice Turner at BECTU head office.
+Find out more.

 Disabled Members' Network